StarbirdTech/AI-Blueprints/ngc-integration/agentic-rag-with-tensorrtllm/data/context/aistudio/quick-start/changing-roles.md

 # Changing User Roles

-Team managers have certain permissions in AI Studio that other contributing team members do not.
+Team Managers have certain permissions in AI Studio that other contributing team members do not.
 They can add or remove team members, edit a team member’s role, and approve requests to join the team.

 ### To change a user’s role: